louisminion/chiralpl/README.md

 - [x] Point dipole approximation dipole-dipole coupling of N nearest neighbours
 - [x] Simulation and plotting of absorption and PL spectra with up to 4 vibrational quanta in the ground state.
 - [x] Properties calculated over configurational average of "diagonal disorder".
+- [x] Parallelisation of configurational average using OpenMP
+- [x] Simulation of CD spectra
-- [ ] Simulation of CPL and CD spectra (Nearly there!)
+- [ ] Simulation of CPL spectra (Nearly there!)
-- [ ] Parallelisation of configurational average using OpenMP
+- [ ] Effects of charge-transfer interactions.
 - [ ] Simulation of very large systems using sparse matrices.

 ### References